20 Hearing your future

 - What advice would they offer to their former selves and fellow students?

-- Where are they planning to going next?
+- Where are they planning to go next?

 Find out more by listening here or subscribing wherever you get your podcasts.